Methadone Success Rate

 Some research suggests that those who detox or take part in a completely drug-free modality can expect a success rate of between 5% and 10%.
-In contrast, methadone treatment, particularly methadone maintenance programs, have a success rate of 60% to 90%.
+In contrast, treatment, particularly methadone maintenance programs, have a success rate of 60% to 90%.
 The longer patients remain under treatment, the more successful they become in getting rehabilitated.

 “Former inmates return to environments that strongly trigger relapse to drug use and put them at risk for overdose.
 Interventions to prevent overdose after release from prison may benefit from including structured treatment with a gradual transition to the community, enhanced protective factors, and reductions of environmental triggers to use drugs.”